 The lost crown of Henry VII – yes, it was probably HIS first….

-Above: The original crown.
-Below: The replica, shown from the same angle.
+Left: The original crown.
+Right: The replica, shown from the same angle.

 The crown shown in the picture above left is said to have originally been made for Henry VII, but ‘done up’ considerably for his spendthrift son, Henry VIII.
 Here is what I know of it:-